chdonncha/Citybuilder-share/README.md

 # Simcity4-share
-A custom SimCity 4 mod pack for an online multiplayer server
+A custom SimCity 4 mod pack for a personal online multiplayer server

+I DO NOT claim any of these mods to be my own nor intend for this to be a form of mod redistribution

 <!-- TABLE OF CONTENTS -->
 <details>